 ProAm Golf Tournament helps families of fallen or disabled military heroes with scholarship funds

-MedTrakRx has been supporting Folds of Honor since the establishment of the Kansas City chapter in 2012, hosting an annual ProAm golf tournament to benefit this worthwhile organization.
-With the support of partners and sponsors from around the country, including MedTrakRx’s parent company, EnvisionRxOptions, and presenting sponsors Rite Aid and WellSky, more than $500,000 has been raised for Folds of Honor over the past seven years.
+MedTrakRx has been supporting Folds of Honor since the establishment of the Kansas City chapter in 2012, hosting an annual ProAm golf tournament to benefit the organization.
+With the support of partners and sponsors from around the country, including EnvisionRxOptions and presenting sponsors Rite Aid and WellSky, nearly $600,000 has been raised for Folds of Honor during the past eight years.

 At this year’s ProAm tournament, 135 golfers, including 27 premier golf professionals from across the nation, took to the course to raise scholarship funds for Folds of Honor.
 Ashlyn McCain, scholarship recipient, also attended the event sharing her story and gratitude.
 McCain’s father, Sergeant First Class Johnathan B. McCain, a two-time Purple Heart recipient and four-time Bronze Star honoree, was killed in action on November 13, 2011, while serving on the Stryker Brigade when, during a mounted patrol, an improvised explosive device (IED) detonated.
 It was Sergeant McCain’s third deployment and he was posthumously awarded his second Purple Heart for his actions that day.
 Ashlyn was 14 years old at the time.